Looking to buy an indoor bike trainer for your indoor rides but unsure which model suits you?

 The main downside of a wheels on trainer is the occasional wheel slippage.
 Generally, slippage occurs during high-intensity efforts which can affect your training session and keep you less engaged.
 You’ll also need to run a slightly lower tire pressure and ensure that there’s just enough contact between the tire and the trainer wheel.

-These days, there are various bike tires that are designed specifically for wheels on trainer.
+These days, there are various bike trainer tires that are designed specifically for wheels on trainer.
 They are thicker and more durable compared to the standard road bike tires.

 PRO TIP : Wheels on trainers are ideal if you’re just starting out, have a tight budget and won’t be doing any hard efforts on the trainer.

 You’ll able to step up your efforts while remaining completely engaged with smooth pedal strokes during your workout without the occasional hiccups that are found on the wheels-on trainer.

-Keep mind that while you can do hard efforts on the direct drive trainer, you don’t want to be sprinting or doing any off the saddle pedalling on it to minimise the risk of damaging your bike frame, especially if it’s carbon!
+Keep mind that while you can do hard efforts on the direct-drive trainers, you don’t want to be sprinting or doing any off the saddle pedalling on it to minimise the risk of damaging your bike frame, especially if it’s carbon!

 The convenience of smooth power transfer comes at a price.
-Direct drive trainers are much more expensive than wheels on trainers because of their increased technological features.
+Direct drive trainers such as such as the Elite Drivo 2 and Wahoo Kickr are much more expensive than wheels on trainers because of their increased technological features.

 They’re also more cumbersome because of their more intricate design.
 This added weight makes storage and transport more difficult.